h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_11_explanation.md

-# Question 11: Decision Tree Overfitting and Pruning
+# Question 11: Overfitting Detection and Mitigation

 ## Problem Statement
 An e-commerce company built a decision tree to predict customer churn.
 The tree achieved 98% training accuracy but only 72% validation accuracy.
 Here's their tree structure: